 Have you noticed recently that your AWS Lambda invocation requests are getting throttled?
 If so, your Lambda functions are probably not running as designed.
-Let’s examine the possible causes and solutions to poor Lambda performance.
+Let’s examine the possible causes of and solutions to poor Lambda performance.

 Each region in your AWS account has a Lambda concurrency limit.
 The concurrency limit determines how many function invocations can run simultaneously in one region.
 The limit applies to all functions in the same region and is set to 1000 by default.

 If you exceed a concurrency limit, Lambda starts throttling the offending functions by rejecting requests.
 Depending on the invocation type, you’ll run into the following situations:

 AWS returns a 429 status code.
 The request is not retried.

 AWS retries the invocation twice.
 If both attempts are unsuccessful, the request is not retried.
 If you configure a dead letter queue, the request gets sent there.

 You can configure a dead letter queue in the console for the function.

 Polling, stream-based invocations

 Invocation sources: DynamoDB, Kinesis

 AWS retries the invocation until the retention period expires.